MuhammadJaafer/reddit-clone/README.md

 # Reddit Clone

-## I have build this clone with the latest technology in web development.
+## I have built this clone with the latest technology in web development.

 ### I have used:
 1. **TypeScript**